 - Lise, Introduction to Translation and Interpreting Careers

-The advice I would give these people now is very different: Don't bother, because it's ending.
+The advice I would give these people now is quite different, because freelance translation is ending for most people.